3 A Theory of Requirements Engineering - Part II

 Let’s review two important characteristics of machine requirements.

-1. Machine requirements refer to shared phenomena only.
-They cannot refer to World phenomena that are not shared with the Machine.
-For example, the goals G1 and G2 cannot be machine requirements because they refer to the phenomena Flying and MovingOnRunway that are not shared with the ground braking controller.
-The requirement R1, however, is formulated entirely in terms of shared phenomena: WheelsPulsesOn and GrdBrakingEnabled.
+Machine requirements refer to shared phenomena only.
+They cannot refer to world phenomena that are not shared with the machine.
+For example, the goals G1 and G2 are not machine requirements because they refer to the phenomena

 The more precise formulation of these characteristics is that machine requirements must be realizable.
 Realizability is a more advanced concept that you can ignore if you’re reading this for the first time.
 An intuitive explanation is given below.